NoxuuLab/BoogeyQuest/README.md

 # Open index.html in your preferred web browser

+## Project Structure
+Explain the organization of your project's files and directories.
+Provide a brief overview of the purpose of each major file.

+- `index.html`: The main HTML file containing the structure of the web page.
+- `styles.css`: The CSS file for styling the HTML elements.
+- `script.js`: The JavaScript file containing the D3.js code for data visualization.

 ## Data Sources
 List and describe the data sources used in your project.
 Include links or references to the datasets and any relevant information about the data.